Efra27-GG/MiniStock/README.md

   # Ministock

   This is a code bundle for Ministock.
-The original project is available at https://www.figma.com/design/mU8NfsSqvXIHLNSbgtLEMt/Ministock.
+Made withn figma.

   ## Running the code

   Run `npm i` to install the dependencies.